isomerpages/moe-lakesidepri/_our-lakeside-education/Signature Programmes/Executive Functioning Skills.md

 ---
 <h4>Understanding Executive Functioning Skills</h4>
 <b>What Are Executive Functioning Skills?</b><br>
 <div style="font-size:14pt;" align="justify">Executive functioning skills are the mental processes that enable us to plan, focus attention, remember instructions, juggle multiple tasks, and regulate our emotions.
-Think of these skills as the 'air traffic control system' of the brain - they help manage and direct our thoughts, actions, and emotions to reach our goals.<br>
+Think of these skills as the 'air traffic control system' of the brain - they help manage and direct our thoughts, actions, and emotions to reach our goals.<br><br>
 <b>Why Are These Skills Important?</b><br><br>
 Executive functioning skills are crucial for:
 <ul><li>Academic success and learning efficiency</li>